Spain flag

-Postal codes for Fuensanta de Martos range from 23610 to 23616 in Andalucía, Jaén, Metropolitana de Jaén, Spain.
-The table below lists ZIP codes and postcodes for places within Fuensanta de Martos.
+Postal Codes (Códigos postales) for Fuensanta de Martos range from 23610 to 23616 in Metropolitana de Jaén, Jaén, Andalucía, Spain.
+To find exact Postal Codes and postcodes within Fuensanta de Martos, choose from the districts below.

 Postal Codes for Places in Fuensanta de Martos